-Then how about you go the DIY-route and make your own party favors.
-Think personalized items like friendship bracelets, loom bands or ornaments.
+Then how about you go to the DIY-route and make your party favors.
+Think personalized items like friendship bracelets, loom bands, or ornaments.
 You can even sew some cute handkerchiefs or customized pencil cases for the gang.

-Don’t have an artistic bone in your body?
-Don’t worry!
+Don't have an artistic bone in your body?
+Don't worry!
 You can still keep things personal by creating digital gifts.
-This could be anything from printed T-shirts to playlists of the birthday girl or boys favorite song.
+It could be anything from printed T-shirts to playlists of the birthday girl or boy's favorite song.

 When is your child's birthday?

 You can go the hassle-free route and pick a theme that synchronizes with the rest of the calendar.
 Then use it to arrange party favors and loot bags that represent that theme.
 For instance, your December babies can have a birthday party filled with Christmassy cheer.
 You can gift the attendees with ornamental décor that they can put on the tree.